-- Which specific customers offer the greatest potential to help control peak demand through our demand response programs or time of use rates? - How can we make our load and peak demand forecasts as accurate as possible, in order to plan efficiently for power generation and to negotiate least costly contracts for wholesale market power? - Which of our transformers are getting overloaded, and how can we shift load away from that equipment until we can install larger transformers or switch meters to transformers that are not at capacity? - Is our smart meter rollout happening on schedule, and with minimal equipment or installation problems?
-And how well is our smart meter network performing over time? - Can we exploit new techniques to save energy or reduce reactive power on a large scale, such as through initiating conservation voltage reduction programs? - How can we justify to regulators that our programs are succeeding or warrant expansion? - How can we move from a reactive to a proactive maintenance model and assign our limited field resources to the equipment with highest risk of failure?
+- Which specific customers offer the greatest potential to help control peak demand through our demand response programs or time of use rates? - How can we make our load and peak demand forecasts as accurate as possible, in order to plan efficiently for power generation and to negotiate least costly contracts for wholesale market power? - Which of our transformers are getting overloaded, and how can we shift load away from that equipment until we can install larger transformers or switch meters to transformers that are not at capacity? - Can we exploit new techniques to save energy or reduce reactive power on a large scale, such as through initiating conservation voltage reduction programs? - How can we justify to regulators that our programs are succeeding or warrant expansion? - How can we move from a reactive to a proactive maintenance model and assign our limited field resources to the equipment with highest risk of failure?